 1. Know your limitations

-Ask yourself—or your advisor—whether you have enough assets to spread across a range of bonds while also maintaining adequate diversification within your portfolio.
-You don't want all of your money in any one type of investment and even bond enthusiasts recommend leaving at least 40% of your portfolio in stocks.
-Bonds are often sold in minimum amounts of $1,000 or $5,000, so you may need a substantial investment to achieve diversification.
-It may make sense to have at least $350,000 toward the bond portion of your investment mix if you're going to invest in individual bonds containing credit risk such as corporate or municipal bonds.1 For smaller amounts, consider a Treasury or CD Ladder, where credit risk is considerably reduced.
+Ask yourself—or a financial professional—whether you have enough assets to spread across a range of bonds while also maintaining adequate diversification within your portfolio.
+You don't want all of your money in any one type of investment.
+Even bond enthusiasts recommend leaving at least 40% of your portfolio in stocks.
+Bonds are typically sold in minimum amounts of $1,000 or $5,000, and it can sometimes be harder to trade small quantities.
+That’s why you may need a substantial investment to achieve diversification if you’re going to invest in individual bonds containing credit risk, such as corporate bonds or municipal bonds.1 For smaller amounts, consider a Treasury or CD Ladder, where credit risk is considerably reduced.

 Make sure that you also have enough money to pay for your needs and for emergencies.
-Also consider whether you have the time, willingness, and investment acumen to research and manage a ladder yourself or if you would be better off getting help with your ladder or opting instead for a bond mutual fund or separately managed account.
+You should also consider whether you have the time, willingness, and investment acumen to research and manage a ladder yourself.
+If not, you may be better off getting help with your ladder or opting instead for a bond mutual fund or separately managed account.

 2. Hold bonds until they reach maturity

-You should have a temperament that will allow you to ride out the market’s ups and downs.
+To invest with bond ladders, you should have a temperament that will allow you to ride out the market’s ups and downs.
 That’s because you need to hold the bonds in your ladder until they mature to maximize the benefits of regular income and risk management.
 If you sell early, you will risk losing income and may also incur transaction fees.
-If you can't hold bonds to maturity, you may experience interest-rate risk similar to a comparable-duration bond fund, which you may want to consider instead.
+If you can't hold bonds to maturity, you may experience interest-rate risk similar to a bond fund with comparable duration, which you may want to consider instead.

 How many issuers might you need to manage the risk of default?